Genre fiction: History of genres

 Genre began as a classification system for ancient Greek literature.
 Poetry, prose, and drama had specific calculated styles that related to the theme of the story.
 Among the genres were the epic in poetry and tragedy and comedy for plays.
 In later periods other genres such as the chivalric romance, opera, and prose fiction developed.

 Though the novel is often seen as a modern genre – Ian Watt, in The Rise of the Novel (1957) suggests that the novel first came into being in the early 18th century – it has also been described as possessing "a continuous and comprehensive history of about two thousand years", from the time of both Classical Greece and Rome.

 The "romance" is a closely related long prose narrative.
 Walter Scott defined it as "a fictitious narrative in prose or verse; the interest of which turns upon marvellous and uncommon incidents", whereas in the novel "the events are accommodated to the ordinary train of human events and the modern state of society".
 However, many romances, including the historical romances of Scott, Emily Brontë's Wuthering Heights and Herman Melville's Moby-Dick, are also frequently called novels, and Scott describes romance as a "kindred term".
 Romance, as defined here, should not be confused with the genre fiction love romance or romance novel.
 Other European languages do not distinguish between romance and novel: "a novel is le roman, der Roman, il romanzo."

 Genre fiction developed from various subgenres of the novel (and its "romance" version) during the nineteenth century, along with the growth of the mass-marketing of fiction in the twentieth century: this includes the gothic novel, fantasy, science fiction, adventure novel, historical romance, and the detective novel.
 Some scholars see precursors to the genre fiction romance novels in literary fiction of the 18th and 19th centuries, including Samuel Richardson's sentimental novel Pamela, or Virtue Rewarded (1740) and the novels of Jane Austen such as Pride and Prejudice (1813).

 Critics have often regarded genre fiction as having less artistic merit than literary fiction, but this assumption has been contested after the growth of fiction that blurs these boundaries and the serious study of genre fiction within universities.

-The genres
+Genres

 The following are some of the main genres as they are used in contemporary publishing: